fsuri/Pequin-Artifact/CloudlabSetup.md

 `ssh -A <cloudlab-user>@control.<experiment-name>.<project-name>.utah.cloudlab.us`.
 It is crucial that you connect using the `-A` setting in order to transfer your local SSH agent to the control machine.
-You may need to add `-pg0` to your project name in order to connect, i.e. if your project is called "sosp108", it may need to be "sosp108-pg0" in order to connect.
+You may need to add `-pg0` to your project name in order to connect, i.e. if your project is called "pequin", it may need to be "pequin-pg0" in order to connect.

+Control machines may be low on disk space in the default home directory, and have insufficient space to clone the artifact.
+You can either free up space by deleting the 'images' folder, or clone the artifact into a directory such as `dev`.

 ### Using a custom profile (skip if using pre-supplied profile)